backfootdrive/Covid-Dashboard-Python/README.md

 ## Configuration

-This program includes a config.json file which can be used to alter the program.
-"data" refers to the parameters for the uk-covid19 API, valid parameters can be found [here](https://coronavirus.data.gov.uk/details/developers-guide/main-api#query-parameters).
+This program includes a config.json file which can be used to alter the program. "data" refers to the parameters for the uk-covid19 API, valid parameters can be found [here](https://coronavirus.data.gov.uk/details/developers-guide/main-api#query-parameters). "interval" being the time between automated updates.

 ```json